ZorAnderius/goitneo-python-hw-2-MCS3/README.md

 Example: exit

 If the entered data does not correspond to the existing data, or is incomplete at all, then a corresponding message with the specified problem will be displayed.

+Task 2:

+The easy-to-use and intuitive interface allows you to use the Address Book to store and edit information about acquaintances, friends and relatives.
+Main functionality:

+- creating a contact
+- adding additional phone numbers to the created contact
+- search for a phone number in the list of numbers of a specific contact -editing numbers deleting numbers
+- search for a contact by name
+  -deleting a contact by name
+  Partial work with errors has been done